skoczen/django-ajax-uploader/README.md

 Settings:

 * `UPLOAD_DIR` : The directory to store the uploaded file in, within `MEDIA_ROOT`.
 Defaults to "uploads".
-* `BUFFER_SIZE`: The size of each chunk to write.
-Defaults to 10 MB.
+* `BUFFER_SIZE`: The size in bytes of each chunk to write.
+Defaults to 10 MB; i.e. 10485760 bytes.
 See the caveat at the bottom before changing it.

 Context returned: